Replace Blogging with Social Media?

 Being homeless on the Internet is not a very happy situation and the first thing you should do when coming online is to have a website to support your message.

-As my good friend and mentor Connie Ragen Green always say: ‘Your Blog is Your Home on the Internet‘.
+As my good friend and mentor Connie Ragen Green says: ‘Your Blog is Your Home on the Internet‘.
 I totally agree.
 Who would want to build a house on rented land?…

-Here are three reasons why you are better off blogging instead of taking solely the social media shortcut :
+Here are 3 reasons why you are better off blogging instead of taking solely the social media shortcut :

 - Putting thoughts in words will ask from you to do more thinking, and research, therefore blogging makes you think critically.